 As much opportunity as large data storage provides organizations, it also creates risk.
 When vulnerabilities occur in repositories, their infrastructure, or any dependencies, the level of impact depends on the type and scale of the information that was compromised.
 Since data lakes have vast amounts in a single location, when breaches occur, the impact is often spectacular in size and in magnitude.

 Common tactics hackers use to exploit enterprise data are Initial Access, Defense Evasion, and Credential Access.
-Kurt Alaybeyoglu, Senior Director of Cybersecurity and Compliance at Strive Consulting, says organizations often make a mistake by focusing too strongly on preventing Initial Access—a cybercriminal getting into the org’s network.
+Launch's Kurt Alaybeyoglu says organizations often make a mistake by focusing too strongly on preventing Initial Access—a cybercriminal getting into the org’s network.
 Data lakes interact with so many sources that it doesn’t take network access to be able to cause damage.

 “The two primary security risks in a data lake,” Kurt says, “are exfiltration of and impact to sensitive data.”
 As the name suggests, data exfiltration is the unauthorized transfer of data.
 Attackers can either steal specific piece(s) of data or, more often, simply take a copy of an entire lake—akin to a burglar carrying away a safe so they can open it and rifle through its contents at their leisure.
 Data impact ranges from encrypting the data in the lake, to wiping it, corrupting it, or destroying the means of access to the platform.